Awka-Etiti: Festivals

 Some ancient traditional festivals have been Christianised and merged with existing Christian rituals.
 The Afia Nkwu and (eight days later) the Kamanu festivals in late December and early January for example, which marked the end of the old Igbo calendar have been largely superseded by the Christmas and New Year celebrations of the present day.
 Some ancient traditional festivals celebrated in the town have been adapted to fit present needs and context such as the Iwa Ji (New Yam festival) in August.
 Afia Olu and Ofala are other traditional holidays still actively observed in Awka-Etiti.

 Odunke festival

-The famous Odunke festival which served as inspiration and name giver to a talented group of Biafran artists, including Chinua Achebe and Christopher Okigbo (Odunke community of Artists), is worthy of special mention as it seems to be peculiar to Awka-Etiti.
+The famous Odunke festival which served as inspiration and name giver to a talented group of Biafran artists, including Chinua Achebe and Christopher Okigbo (the Odunke Community of Artists), is worthy of special mention as it seems to be peculiar to Awka-Etiti.
 It is one of the festivals that had no religious basis.
 It was rather a carnival with grand ceremony, feasting, as well as a display of material wealth, opulence and social status incorporating all the arts of the community in a harmonious relationship.
 The Odunke was last performed in 1955.